equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 ### The update direction is determined by gradient, covariance and more

 In all examples above, ESMDA behaves a bit like a typical optimization algorithm (e.g. steepest descent) because the updates follow the gradient.
-However, ESMDA is not exactly an optimization algorithm in the traditional sense: it's goal is to move the samples toward the posterior while capturing the uncertainty, not determine the single point where $`f(x_1, x_2)=0`$.
+However, ESMDA is not exactly an optimization algorithm in the traditional sense: its goal is to move the samples toward the posterior while capturing the uncertainty, not determine a single point where $`f(x_1, x_2)=0`$.

 ESMDA uses gradients implicitly, but it is also influenced by the covariance in the current ensemble members (the samples).
 This is shown in the figure below, where the update does not go to the origin (which is the point on the line closest to the prior mean).
-This result matches the theoretical posterior distribution (this problem is Gauss-linear and ESMDA solves it correctly).
+The posterior computed by ESMDA matches the theoretical posterior distribution, since the problem is Gauss-linear.

 ![](linear_model_ellipse_prior.png)